caseywebdev/consul-lb/README.md

   # Let's Encrypt has a pretty conservative rate limit on cert requests.
 It's
   # recommended that when you're testing your DNS settings to make sure
-  # everything is lined up correct you set this value to '1' so enable the use
+  # everything is lined up correct you set this value to '1' to enable the use
   # of Let's Encrypt's staging servers.
 You can confirm everything is working
   # correctly if you visit your secured domain and see an untrusted cert from
   # Let's Encrypt.
 Once you see that, you can set this flag back to '0' and